UBC-MDS/introduction-machine-learning/chapters/en/slides/module8/module8_09.md

 Notes:

-Again, let’s take an example from our test set and calculate the outcome using our weights and intercept.
+Again, let’s take an example from our test set and calculate the outcome using our coefficients and intercept.

 We get a value of -1.978.